vasavisuggala/power-platform-dlp-automation/README.md

 ✔️ Existing settings fully preserved.
 ✔️ No manual intervention needed.

+⭐ If you find this helpful, please star the repo to support it!

 📢 **Pro Tip for Developers:**
 Always fetch and merge existing data before calling APIs that overwrite configurations.